Detonation flame arrester

-How Detonation Flame Arresters Work
+Operation

 Flame arresters are passive devices with no moving parts.
 They prevent the propagation of flame from the exposed side of the unit to the protected side by the use of metal matrix creating a tortuous path called a flame cell or element.
 All detonation flame arresters operate on the same principle: removing heat from the flame as it attempts to travel through narrow passages with walls of metal or other heat-conductive material, but unlike flame arresters, detonation flame arresters must be built to withstand extreme pressures that travel at supersonic velocities, 1500 psi at 2500 m/s is not uncommon with a group D Gas.

 Detonation flame arresters made by most manufacturers employ layers of metal ribbons with crimped corrugations.
 The internal narrow passages of the crimped corrugations make up the element matrix.
 These passages are measured as the hydraulic diameter and are made smaller for gases having smaller maximum experimental safe gaps (MESG).

 Under normal operating conditions the flame arrester permits a relatively free flow of gas or vapor through the piping system.
 If the mixture is ignited and the flame begins to travel back through the piping, the arrester will prohibit the flame from moving back to the gas source.

 Most detonation flame arrester applications are in systems which collect gases emitted by liquids and solids.
 These systems, commonly used in many industries, may be called vapor control systems.
 The gases which are vented to atmosphere or controlled via vapor control systems are typically flammable.
-If the conditions are such that ignition occurs, a flame inside or outside of the system could result, with the potential to do catastrophic damage.
+If the conditions are such that ignition occurs, a flame propagation inside or outside of the system could result, with the potential to do catastrophic damage.